-This new course for students starting in September 2019 concentrates on the knowledge, skills and techniques found in real-life medical science situations.
+This course concentrates on the knowledge, skills and techniques found in real-life medical science situations.
 It includes research, practical work and problem-solving and will build on scientific skills and knowledge of key ideas in Biology and Chemistry.

 In addition to students being assessed via external examination, they will build a portfolio of work which will comprise a mixture of project work, practical assessment and individual research.